-Remote sensing flight on 5 December
+4.7 Remote sensing flight on 5 December

 The flight mission on 5 December was optimized for remote sensing from the M55 by the thermal infrared limb sounders CRISTA-NF and MIPAS-STR and the microwave limb sounder MARSCHALS.
 The two aircraft basically followed a triangular path south of Darwin over the Australian continent.
 Figure 18 shows the map of the flight patterns of the M55 (black) and the Falcon (grey) with the geo-location of the tangent points of MIPAS-STR analyzed scans during the western leg.
 The sequences during the eastern leg are similar, but towards the west.
-In the southernmost leg, the M55 dived down to 14 km to enable intercomparison of the limb sounders with in-situ measurement made on this aircraft.
-The M55 flew the triangle clockwise while the Falcon flew anticlockwise to obtain the best overlap in space and time between its in-situ and Lidar measurements and the remote measurements from the M55.
+In the southernmost leg, the M55 descended to 14 km to enable intercomparison of the limb sounders with in-situ measurement made on this aircraft.
+The M55 flew the triangle clockwise while the Falcon flew anti-clockwise to obtain the best overlap in space and time between its in-situ and Lidar measurements and the remote measurements from the M55.
 The first part of the flight was made before sunrise to get optimal conditions for the Lidar.
 The flight was planned to probe as long as possible in cloud-free conditions to enable profiling by the limb sounders into the TTL and down into the troposphere.
-The Lidar onboard the Falcon detected a 4-5 km thick cirrus deck on both legs between Darwin and approximately 19°30' S reaching up to 17 km.
-South of 19°30', the TTL was nearly cloud-free except for sporadic subvisible cirrus at the cold point tropopause.
-The cloud top heights of the cirrus deck were consistently detected by the limb sounders from the M55.
-In the southernmost parts, retrievals deep into the troposphere were achieved.
+The Lidar onboard the Falcon detected a 4-5 km thick cir-